habitat-sh/habitat/www/source/blog/2019-01-16-base-plans-refresh.html.md

 ### Why are you refreshing them?

-In this release we are moving from gcc 7 to gcc 8.
-Any plan that depends on gcc 7 will be rebuilt with gcc 8.
+In this release we are moving from GCC 7 to GCC 8.
+Any plan that depends on GCC 7 will be rebuilt with GCC 8.
 It is vital to update them - and consequently every plan that depends on them - to more recent stable versions.

 ### What else does it affect?